keebs-weeb/overclocked/v0.2/Rules.md

 Mod Effect:
     Pros:
         Can select which mod to uninstall
-Bug Check:
+        Can uninstall mods directly to the Mods Folder Bug Check:
     Value: 10
     Bug: All Mods have +1 Installed AND Uninstalled Values